mwittenbols/How-to-use-Lambda-and-API-Gateway-to-consume-XML-instead-of-JSON/README.md

 Or, paste the XML body from [request.xml](./Source/cURL/request.xml)  into a Postman API call.

+**2020-12-02 IMPORTANT UPDATE!!**

+Sorry, previously the VTL mapping template we provided had a trailing semi-colon, which became part of the response, but after removing it from the VTL (see above) the reponse is now clean XML.

+**2020-12-02 END OF UPDATE**

 Then, the result we should see appear is the following:

 	HTTP/1.1 200 OK